Seakeeper Ride System

 Pitch & Roll Elimination

-Seakeeper Ride eliminates up to 70% of underway pitch and roll motions that often cause uncomfortable pounding or slamming.
-The elimination of these motions contributes to increased safety and provides comfort, control and confidence to all on board.
+Seakeeper Ride eliminates up to 70% of pitch and roll motions while underway, reducing the uncomfortable pounding and slamming often caused by rough conditions.
+This contributes to greater safety and gives everyone on board more comfort, control and confidence.

-Seakeeper Ride automatically adjusts the heeling angle of your boat during turns for more comfort, increased safety and better performance.
+Seakeeper Ride automatically adjusts the boat’s heeling angle during turns for better comfort, improved safety and enhanced performance.

-Seakeeper Ride uses a customized Trim Command Curve to automatically adjust the boat to match the optimal running angle at any given speed.
+Seakeeper Ride uses a customized Trim Command Curve to automatically adjust the boat to maintain the ideal running angle at any speed.

-Each Sportsman hull is designed to run at a certain angle, keeping this running attitude consistent allows the hull design to perform at an optimal level and achieves the best ride, performance and fuel consumption.
+Every Sportsman hull is designed to run at a specific angle.
+Maintaining that running attitude allows the hull to perform at its best, delivering optimal ride quality, performance and fuel efficiency.

-On the outer part of the hull, there are two controllers that do the actual work.
-The rotary design requires a minimal amp draw making them very efficient.
-The blades deploy a total of 1 inch to create the counter effect needed to stabilize the boat.
+On each side of the hull, two controllers do the heavy lifting.
+Their rotary design is extremely efficient, requiring minimal amp draw.
+The blades deploy just 1 inch to create the counterforce needed to stabilize the boat.

-One of the most exciting features about this product is how extremely intuitive it is.
-The product is completely autonomous and just works without needing any input at all.
-Everyone will be able to enjoy the smoother ride from the minute you launch it, to the second that you put it back on the trailer.
-Whether you are a weekend warrior going to the sandbar or a hard-core offshore fisherman, this product is 100% effective in all of those conditions.
+One of the most exciting features of this product is how intuitive it is.
+It works completely autonomously, requiring no input at all.
+Everyone onboard will enjoy a smoother ride from the moment you launch to the second you return to the trailer.
+Whether you are a weekend warrior heading to the sandbar or a hardcore offshore fisherman, Seakeeper Ride is 100% effective in all conditions.

-Another advantage is its ability to keep the boat level as weight shifts around the boat.
-As an example with traditional trim tabs, if a person goes from one side of the boat to the other, then that will necessitate a separate adjustment of the trim tabs.
-Seakeeper Ride system takes care this problem by auto leveling on the fly.
-This system outperforms just because of how quick it is.
-It can react and stabilize throughout the entire process so you’re not only leveling, but you’re also stabilizing for a much smoother ride.
+Another advantage is its ability to keep the boat level as weight shifts around.
+With traditional trim tabs, if a person moves from one side of the boat to the other, manual adjustment is needed.
+The Seakeeper Ride system eliminates this by auto-leveling on the fly.
+Thanks to its speed, it not only levels but actively stabilizes for a much smoother ride.

-While being autonomous is an advantage, some sea conditions may require you to have some some slight adjustments and for that you can use the Seakeeper Ride app built into the Garmin screen.
-In the Ride system, those adjustments are known as a bias.
-The app allows you to add a bias to adjust the running attitude or deliberately create a list to account for sea conditions.
+While being autonomous is a major advantage, some sea conditions may require slight adjustments.
+For that, the Seakeeper Ride app, built into the Garmin screen, allows you to make changes.
+In the Ride system, these are known as "bias" adjustments, letting you fine-tune the running attitude or intentionally create a list to match sea conditions.

 Detail image of Youre in Control